 A change-of-use approval in Dubai is a mandatory type of interior design or fit-out approval required to alter the purpose or function of a building or an area within it.

-This approval ensures that the new function of the building aligns with all applicable regulations, including the Dubai Building Code and fire safety regulations, even in cases where no construction work takes place.
+This approval ensures that the new function of the building aligns with all applicable regulations, including the Dubai Building Code and fire safety regulations, even in cases where no construction work takes place, making it a foundational concept within the regulatory framework of Interior Modification Approvals in Dubai.

 Types of Change-Of-Use Permit Interior Design in Dubai